NVIDIA/spark-rapids/CONTRIBUTING.md

 By default the distribution jar only includes code for a single version of Spark.
 If you want to create a jar with multiple versions we currently have 4 options.

 1. Build for all Apache Spark versions and CDH with no SNAPSHOT versions of Spark, only released.
-Use `-Pallnosnapshots`.
+Use `-PnoSnapshots`.
 2. Build for all Apache Spark versions and CDH including SNAPSHOT versions of Spark we have supported for.
-Use `-Pallwithsnapshots`.
+Use `-Psnapshots`.
 3. Build for all Apache Spark versions, CDH and Databricks with no SNAPSHOT versions of Spark, only released.
-Use `-PallnosnapshotswithDB`.
+Use `-PnoSnaphsotsWithDatabricks`.
 4. Build for all Apache Spark versions, CDH and Databricks including SNAPSHOT versions of Spark we have supported for.
-Use `-PallwithsnapshotsDB`
+Use `-PsnapshotsWithDatabricks`

 You must first build and install each of the versions of Spark and then build one final time using the profile for the option you want.